Bringing the engineering classroom to students’ homes

 James Hill

-is a communications specialist at Portland Community College in Oregon.
+is director of public relations at Portland Community College in Oregon.